Bearded dragons are omnivores and eat a variety of vegetables, fruits and insects.

 Brumation helps wild species save energy and increases their chances of survival and successful breeding.
 Many keepers who breed morphs encourage brumation in pet species for this reason.

-Many pet bearded dragons do not brumate because the temperature and lighting in their enclosures remain the same year around.
+Many pet bearded dragons do not brumate because the temperature and lighting in their enclosures remain the same year round.
 But, those species with a view of a window may brumate regardless of consistent temperatures.
 Keepers should always make sure the enclosure is not in direct sunlight.

 During brumation, bearded dragons lose their appetites and dig themselves in to the substrate.
 They can sleep for three or four months!